JimboohDev/ZooTycoon/README.md

 - Shark

 After Each day:
--Earn payoff for each animal
+- Earn payoff for each animal
--Pay feeding cost for each animal
+- Pay feeding cost for each animal
--Random event occurs
+- Random event occurs

   -Sickness(a animal dies in your zoo)
   -Boom(Bonus money earned for each tiger owned) -Baby(Baby is born)